-These statements include all assets and deferred outflows of resources, liabilities and deferred inflows of resources, using the accrual basis of accounting, which is similar to the accounting used by most private sector companies.
+These statements include all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, using the accrual basis of accounting, which is similar to the accounting used by most private sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when the cash is received or paid.

 These two statements report the Authority's net position and changes in them.
-One can think of the Authority's net position - the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources - as one way to measure the Authority's financial health, or financial position.
+One can think of the Authority's net position and changes in it.
+One can think of the Authority's net position (assets and deferred outflows of resources, less liabilities and deferred inflows of resources), as one way to measure the Authority's financial health, or financial position.
 Over time, increases or decreases in the Authority's net position are one indicator of whether its financial health is improving or deteriorating.
-However, one will need to consider other non-financial factors, however, such as changes in the Authority's organizational agreements to assess the overall health of the Authority in future periods.
+However, one will need to consider other non-financial factors such as changes in the Authority's organizational agreements to assess the overall health of the Authority in future periods.

-Management's Discussion and Analysis, continued For the Fiscal Year Ended September 30, 2020 With Comparative Amounts as of September 30, 2019
+Management's Discussion and Analysis, continued For the Fiscal Year Ended September 30, 2021 With Comparative Amounts as of September 30, 2020